-The Code includes requirements which the Division, the Board, and the Department must continue to meet after the issuance of the 2021C Bonds in order that interest on the 2021C Bonds not be included in gross income for federal income tax purposes.
-The failure by the Division, the Board, or the Department to meet these requirements may cause interest on the 2021C Bonds to be included in gross income for federal income tax purposes retroactive to their date of issuance.
-The Division, the Board, and the Department have covenanted in the Resolution to comply with the requirements of the Code in order to maintain the exclusion of interest on the 2021C Bonds from gross income for federal income tax purposes.
+The Code includes requirements which the Division, the Board, and the Department must continue to meet after the issuance of the 2022B Bonds in order that interest on the 2022B Bonds not be included in gross income for federal income tax purposes.
+The failure by the Division, the Board, or the Department to meet these requirements may cause interest on the 2022B Bonds to be included in gross income for federal income tax purposes retroactive to their date of issuance.
+The Division, the Board, and the Department have covenanted in the Resolution to comply with the requirements of the Code in order to maintain the exclusion of interest on the 2022B Bonds from gross income for federal income tax purposes.

-From time to time, there are legislative proposals pending in Congress that, if enacted into law, could alter or amend one or more of the federal tax matters described above including, without limitation, the excludability from gross income of interest on the 2021C Bonds, adversely affect the market price or marketability of the 2021C Bonds, or otherwise prevent the holders from realizing the full current benefit of the status of the interest thereon.
-It cannot be predicted whether or in what form any such proposal may be enacted, or whether, if enacted, any such proposal would apply to the 2021C Bonds.
+From time to time, there are legislative proposals pending in Congress that, if enacted into law, could alter or amend one or more of the federal tax matters described above including, without limitation, the excludability from gross income of interest on the 2022B Bonds, adversely affect the market price or marketability of the 2022B Bonds, or otherwise prevent the holders from realizing the full current benefit of the status of the interest thereon.
+It cannot be predicted whether or in what form any such proposal may be enacted, or whether, if enacted, any such proposal would apply to the 2022B Bonds.

-Original Issue Premium and Discount
+Original Issue Premium

-The 2021C Bonds maturing in the years 2022 through 2039, both inclusive, the 2046 Term Bonds, and the 2051 Term Bonds (collectively, the "Premium Bonds"), may be offered and sold to the public at a price in excess of their stated redemption price (the principal amount) at maturity (or earlier for certain Premium Bonds callable prior to maturity).
+The 2022B Bonds (the "Premium Bonds"), may be offered and sold to the public at a price in excess of their stated redemption price (the principal amount) at maturity (or earlier for certain Premium Bonds callable prior to maturity).
 That excess constitutes bond premium.
 For federal income tax purposes, bond premium is amortized over the period to maturity of a Premium Bond, based on the yield to maturity of that Premium Bond (or, in the case of a Premium Bond callable prior to its stated maturity, the amortization period and yield may be required to be determined on the basis of an earlier call date that results in the lowest yield on that Premium Bond), compounded semiannually (or over a shorter permitted compounding interval selected by the owner).
 No portion of that bond premium is deductible by the owner of a Premium Bond.
 For purposes of determining the owner's gain or loss on the sale, redemption (including redemption at maturity) or other disposition of a Premium Bond, the owner's tax basis in the Premium Bond is reduced by the amount of bond premium that accrues during the period of ownership.
 As a result, an owner may realize taxable gain for federal income tax purposes from the sale or other disposition of a Premium Bond for an amount equal to or less than the amount paid by the owner for that Premium Bond.